-How Honey Gives Good Energy (& Sugar Gives Not So Good Energy)
+How Honey Gives You Good Energy

 The more raw (unprocessed) your honey is; the more complex it is (and the lower the GI so the slower the absorption).